Push-pull effect

 Many warehouse and distribution center (DC) operators are eager to quickly deploy autonomous robots (AMRs) in their facilities.
 These businesses need to speed up order fulfillment and improve the flow of goods.
 However, they do not have enough workers to meet demand, especially during peak periods, and they need flexible automation solutions to augment their workforce.

 While increased order volumes, shortened delivery times, and poor worker productivity are not always the cause of delays in picking, packing, and shipping processes, this becomes even more apparent when autonomous robots (AMRs) are deployed in downstream processes.
-Workers will have less distance to travel, thus freeing up more time to pick and pack more orders, significantly improving efficiency and productivity.
+Workers will have fewer miles to travel, allowing them more time to pick and pack more orders, resulting in significant increases in efficiency and productivity.

-The huge volume of goods being handled each day is multiplying at a record pace while customer demand is exploding.
-So while the workload of both inbound and outbound teams is equally impacted by the surge in orders, outbound teams are performing better with the support of AMR.
+The huge volumes of cargo being handled daily are multiplying at a record pace while customer demand is exploding.
+So while the workloads of both front-end and back-end teams are equally impacted by the surge in orders, the back-end teams are performing better thanks to the support from AMR.

 Operators are increasingly recognizing the value of automatically delivering materials and goods to the right bin locations to maintain a steady flow of inbound goods to fulfillment locations.
 Without this task, receiving teams can focus on high-value tasks such as checking and scanning critical information into the warehouse management system (WMS).